 WHAT VITAMIN C DOES FOR YOUR SKIN

-Topical Vitamin C, another antioxidant that fights free radicals, is a darling of the anti-aging world.
-Studies have shown that using Vitamin C regularly has multiple benefits that include calming inflammation and irritation as well as boosting collagen synthesis.
-Vitamin C also helps even out skin-tone by controlling melanin production (say bye-bye to pesky brown spots and acne marks) and rejuvenating sun-damaged skin.
-This Vitamin also plays a strong supportive role in protecting against certain UV rays although it should be considered to be more of a booster than a replacement for sunscreen.
+Topical Vitamin C is a darling of the anti-aging world.
+Studies have shown that using Vitamin C regularly has multiple benefits.
+These benefits include calming inflammation and irritation as well as boosting collagen synthesis.
+Vitamin C also helps even out skin tone by controlling melanin production, which means you can say “bye-bye” to pesky brown spots, acne marks, and sun-damaged skin.
+This Vitamin also plays a strong supportive role in protecting against UV rays, although it should be considered to be more of a booster than a replacement for sunscreen.

-Certain forms of Vitamin C, especially L-Ascorbic acid (one of the more commonly used types), tend to oxidize pretty fast when exposed to air and light so it’s a good idea to store products in a cool and dark place and buy formulas that are packaging that limit air and light exposure.
-Experts say that rather than being dangerous, oxidized Vitamin C simply stops working.
+Certain forms of Vitamin C, especially one of the more commonly used types, L-Ascorbic acid, tend to oxidize quickly when exposed to air and light.
+For this reason, it’s a good idea to store Vitamin-C products in a cool and dark place.
+Look for products packaged in ways that limit air and light exposure (i.e. in dark glass).
+While oxidized Vitamin C isn’t dangerous for your skin, it does stop working.
 Another thing to note about L-Ascorbic acid is that it is only stable in formulas that have a pH below 3.5.

 Check out our article on how to make your own easy Vitamin C serum to learn more about the most effective forms of Vitamin C for anti-aging.